monsonite/MINT/README.md

 $ Swap the top 2 members of the stack SWAP

-` Over - take the 2nd member of the stack and copy it onto the top of the stack
+% Over - take the 2nd member of the stack and copy it onto the top of the stack

 .
-Print the top member of the stack as a decimal number DOT, and remove the top element.
+DOT Print the top member of the stack as a decimal number, and remove the top element.

+, HEXPRINT Print the TOS as a Hexadecimal Number

+"#" HEX Accept numbers in hexadecimal format

-Memory Operations:
+Memory (and variable) Operations:

 @ FETCH a value from memory